NuGet/Insights/docs/new-driver.md

 1. If you had to add a table or blob container for your driver (e.g. a blob container for your CSV output), initialize the container name in [`BaseWorkerLogicIntegrationTest`](../test/Worker.Logic.Test/TestSupport/BaseWorkerLogicIntegrationTest.cs) in `ConfigureWorkerDefaultsAndSettings` to have a unique value starting with `StoragePrefix` like the other existing container names.
-1. If your table produces CSV output, add your Kusto table name to [ImportTo-Kusto.ps1](../scripts/Kusto/ImportTo-Kusto.ps1).
+1. If your table produces CSV output, add your Kusto table name to [ImportTo-Kusto.ps1](../scripts/Kusto/ImportTo-Kusto.ps1) and [compare.kql](../scripts/Kusto/compare.kql).

 ### Add tests for your driver